Save big (up to $1,875) on small business tools with our free membership, business.com+

 Access

 Unlike private personal credit scores, business credit scores are publicly available and are attached via an employer identification number (EIN).
 A personal credit score is tied to your Social Security number.
-You can complete an EIN online application and get approved in seconds.
+You can obtain an EIN instantly through the IRS website at no cost, and this number becomes the foundation of your business credit profile.

 Scoring criteria